nmatsuda/viz1090/README.md

 This will produce files for map and airport geometry, with labels, that viz1090 reads.
 If any of these files don't exist then visualizer will show planes and trails without any geography.

-The default parameters for mapconverter should render resonably quickly on a Raspberri Pi 4.
+The default parameters for mapconverter should render reasonably quickly on a Raspberry Pi 4.
 See the mapconverter section below for other options and more information about map sources.